Chamber News

 Human Rights building

-In the case of E.L. v.
-Lithuania the Court held that there had been a violation of the right to prohibition of inhuman or degrading treatment/investigation.
+In the case of Savinovskikh and Others v.
+Russia, the Court held that there had been a violation of the right to respect for private and family life.

-Human Rights building in winter
+Roof f the Human Rights building

 Responsive Image